seahorce-scidac/ROMSX/Docs/sphinx_doc/Visualization.rst

 we describe how to use on both a local workstation, as well as at the NERSC HPC facility for high-throughput visualization of large data sets.

+Note that yt cannot currently
+access the nodal grid data used by Paraview.
+Future development will include a REMORA-specific interface that will be able to be used to read the expected 2D data fields from plotfiles.

 Note - AMReX datasets require yt version 3.4 or greater.

 Using on a local workstation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~